Why and how leading companies are personalizing their customer service experiences

 Personalize to differentiate

 Personalization is about changing your product or service based on who your customer is or what they want.
-With this definition, there is an inherent requirement of knowing your customer and hence having some data about them.
+With this definition, there is an inherent requirement of knowing your customers and hence having some data about them.

 You may also have a community running on Salesforce and, since you can identify your customer, you can show them more personalized data about their transactions or have a chatbot ask something based on what you know about them.